 The LA Lakers are back in title contention after a number of years from being out of it.
 Everyone hoped last season with James coming to the city of stars that they already got what they needed.
-But failing to qualify for the playoffs meant that they needed another season of development.
+But failing to qualify for the playoffs meant that they needed another season of development before the fans decide to use their Bookmaker Registration Codes for the games they play.

 It usually takes a year for King James to get used to a new situation and it seems that it was true this time around.
 At 35 years of age, LeBron is once again playing the best basketball of his career and MVP chants are in the air.